Time-ordered data simulation and map-making for the PIXIE Fourier transform spectrometer: PIXIE map-making

 where $r$ is the ring index and $i$ is the sample inside the ring (such that the total sample number in the time-ordered data is $rN_\textrm{scan}+i$), where $N_\textrm{stroke} = 1\,920$, $N_\textrm{spin} = P_\textrm{spin}N_\textrm{stroke} = 15\,360$ and $N_\textrm{scan} = P_\textrm{scan}N_\textrm{spin} = 5\,898\,240$ are the number of samples per scan, spin and stroke respectively, and where $P_\textrm{spin} = 8$ and $P_\textrm{scan} = 384$ are the number of strokes per spin and spins per scan respectively.

 \paragraph{Simple noise} For simplicity, we will also assume that the detectors have independent white noise of equal amplitude.
 Neither of these are necessary, and can be easily relaxed in the future.
+Section~\ref{sect:corrnoise} discusses the effect of correlated (1/f) noise on the PIXIE spectral maps.

+With the nominal rates of 1024 detector samples per mirror stroke, the Fourier transform returns 512 synthesized frequency channels each 14.4 GHz wide, extending from DC to 7.4 THz.
+Scattering filters in the optical path limit the response at frequencies above 6 THz.
+Dispersion within the FTS from the finite spread of angles within the beam washes out the fringe amplitude at comparable frequencies.
+Synthesized channels at frequencies above $\sim$6 THz thus contain noise but no signal, providing a convenient check of the instrument noise.